Broyojo/discord_scraper/README.md

   --dedupe
 ```

 `combine` concatenates manifest-selected files (default: owned-only) into a single DCE-formatted JSON.
 The originals remain untouched.
 Use `--include-unowned` to merge every partition regardless of ownership and `--dedupe` to remove duplicate message IDs while combining.
+Thread exports (where `channel.parentId` matches the target channel) are skipped automatically; you can still inspect them directly from the archive.

 ### Inspect window plan